no-waves/nip/README.md

 or move/add to your path and run `nip`

 ## Binaries
-I'll add some release binaries shortly
+Linux and Windows binaries currently available